|Application deadline:||Round 1: May 5, 2014 - Round 2: June 30, 2014|

 Please, download the MBA Call and the application form at the School's website.

-Alma and the Foundation for World Wide Cooperation grant the Africa Scholarship Program for the Acadmic Year 2013-2014.
+AFRICA SCHOLARSHIP PROGRAM.
+Alma and the Foundation for World Wide Cooperation grant the Africa Scholarship Program for the Acadmic Year 2014-2015.
 This Program aims to facilitate the participation of 10 young bright talents from Africa wishing to pursue an MBA and contribute to the social and economic development of their Continent.

-Also, thanks to an agreement between Alma Graduate School and UniCredit, MBA participants are also eligible to apply for a long-term and low-interest (no collateral required) honor loan.
-Loans will cover the full amount of the tuition fee or the portion of it that is not covered by the scholarship.
-In addition, all students can benefit from an additional 10,000 euro loan, designed to help them cover their living expenses in Bologna during the academic year.
+HONOR LOAN.
+Thanks to an agreement between Alma Graduate School and UniCredit, MBA participants are also eligible to apply for a long-term (up to twelve years) and low-interest honor loan.
+The loan will cover the full amount of the tuition fee or the portion of it that is not covered by the scholarship.
+In addition, all students can benefit from an extra 10,000 euro loan, designed to help them cover their living expenses in Bologna during the academic year.

 The fields that are marked with a red star (*) are required.